-An apprenticeship program is a course of instruction with an industry sponsor and program standards approved and registered with the Florida Department of Education's Office of Apprenticeship.
+An apprenticeship program is a course of instruction with an industry sponsor and program standards approved and registered with the Florida Department of Education's Apprenticeship Programs Section.
 The registered program standards contain all the terms and conditions for the qualifications, recruitment, selection, employment, salary, and training of apprentices.
 In addition, it includes the requirements for a written apprenticeship agreement.
 The program must include on-the-job training and classroom instruction components.
-Sponsors can elect to provide classroom instruction privately or enter into agreements with state-funded community colleges or school districts.
+Sponsors can elect to provide classroom instruction privately or enter into agreements with Florida College System institutions or school districts.
 Apprentices enrolled at public institutions are exempt from paying registration, matriculation, and lab fees.
 Apprentices who complete registered apprenticeship programs are accepted by the industry as journeymen.
 Certifications earned through registered apprenticeship programs are recognized nationwide.